vanton/saved/README.md

 - [emijrp/awesome-awesome](https://github.com/emijrp/awesome-awesome) : A curated list of awesome curated lists of many topics.
 - [bayandin/awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) : A curated list of awesome awesomeness
+- [SVG Icons - Ready to use SVG Icons for the web.](http://svgicons.sparkk.fr/) SVG Icons - Ready to use SVG Icons for the web.

 ### January 18, 2019